Build a Roadmap Template in Confluence: When All You Need is a Page

 Learnings and Best Practices for Product Roadmapping

-The K15t app teams have been working with product roadmaps for many years and as a result, the following tips and tricks have been well tested.
+The K15t teams have been working with product roadmaps for many years and as a result, the following tips and tricks have been well tested.

 • Start as early as possible - Set reminders!
 With sufficient time for preparation, you can identify blockers and changes.